-The six metre-high gallery is a centrepiece of the museum’s Grade I listed building completed by Charles Robert Cockerell in 1845 and houses the 17th century Arundel Collection of classic Greek and Roman statuary, the oldest of its type.
-It has Parthenon friezes at clerestory level and display niches along its walls but despite the gallery’s architecture, proportions and exhibits it had become an undervalued space.
+The six meter-high gallery is a centerpiece of the museum’s Grade I listed building completed by Charles Robert Cockerell in 1845 and houses the 17th century Arundel Collection of classic Greek and Roman statuary, the oldest of its type.
+It has Parthenon friezes at clerestory level and display niches along its walls but despite the gallery’s architecture, proportions and exhibits, it had become an undervalued space.

-To rectify this Rick Mather Architects were brought in to complete the refurbishment.
+To rectify this, Rick Mather Architects was brought in to complete the refurbishment.
 To help return the gallery to its former glory, a number of steps were taken which included redecorating and relighting the space.
-Working closely with the architects, the challenge for the project lighting designers, was to light the space sympathetically while also illuminating displays and creating flexibility.
+Working closely with the architects, the challenge for the project lighting designers was to light the space sympathetically while also illuminating displays and creating flexibility.

-Hoare Lea’s scheme – which was shortlisted for a Lighting Design award in 2014 – replaced fluorescent downlighting with a combination of static and remote-controlled track lighting on track that coordinates with decorative ceiling cornice straps.
-The track has specially designed brackets to minimise impact on the structure.
+Hoare Lea’s scheme – which was shortlisted for a Lighting Design award in 2014 – replaced fluorescent downlighting with a combination of static and remote-controlled track lighting that coordinates with decorative ceiling cornice straps.
+The track has specially-designed brackets to minimize impact on the structure.

-The scheme includes a number of DR2 LED spotlights ‘to provide additional light for functions without the need for scaffolding,’ says lighting designer Ben Acton.
-The layered lighting plus the quick set-up, accuracy and safety advantages of remote controlled luminaires ensures that the space now functions both as a gallery and as an elegant venue for seminars, meetings and wedding receptions.
+The scheme includes a number of DR2 LED spotlights “to provide additional light for functions without the need for scaffolding,” says lighting designer Ben Acton.
+The layered lighting plus the quick set-up, accuracy and safety advantages of remote controlled luminaires ensure that the space now functions both as a gallery and as an elegant venue for seminars, meetings and wedding receptions.
 Staff can adjust the DR2s with a simple handheld laser control, for example to spotlight dining tables.
-The gallery now presents a striking backdrop to dinners, receptions and presentations
+The gallery now presents a striking backdrop to dinners, receptions and presentations.